Specialization in Honors

 The following courses may be utilized by the honors program student toward satisfying the Specialization in Honors requirement for six credit hours of honors component coursework; however, only course sections taught by full-time faculty members and approved by the Darr Honors Program Leadership Committee carry honors component credit.
 Students must first complete a Request to Complete an Honors Component Course form – which includes obtaining permission from an eligible faculty member and the director of the honors program – before being eligible to receive honors credit for the course.
 (Check each semester's course schedule for availability)

 - AGR 100 Food Security/TEC 105 Technology's Impact on Society

-- BIO 101 Principles of Biological Science and BIO 111 Understanding Biological Systems through Inquiry
+- BIO 101 Biological Concepts and BIO 111 Understanding Biological Systems through Inquiry

 - CHM 116 Fundamentals of Chemistry and CHM 117 Fundamentals of Chemistry Lab